goodrobots/devFrame/docs/_docs/00-quick-start.md

 permalink: /docs/quick-start/
 ---
 ## The devFrame Is For...
 Anyone building a small robot, with access to a 3D printer and a few basic tools, who needs or wants the flexibility of building from open source ecosystems.

+The devFrame was designed to help you fail better.
+{: .notice--primary}

+It is designed to: Be easy and fast to build; take a beating; and generally help protect your gear while you are experimenting and innovating.
+It is not the cheapest frame to build, but we think it's one of the best values out there.

 If you are an experienced builder, or just want a high level overview of how to build a devFrame, this is the spot to start.
 Skip to the [build section]({{ site.baseurl }}/docs/basic-frame/) if you are ready to go.
 If not, have a full read through the docs.